ajoslin103/MCP-Servers/README.md

 ## Accessing the Inspector

-The MCP Inspector will be available at http://localhost:3000 after the containers are started.
+The MCP Inspector will be available at http://localhost:5173 after starting it with the script.